 You need to be intentional.

 It’s easy to talk, speculate and dream.
 It’s passive.
 It’s like you’re an attendee at a lecture.
 Doing is difficult.
-I started Intentional Retirement to help you get out of the lecture and into the lab.
+I started the Intentional Retirement blog to help you get out of the lecture and into the lab.
 It’s a place for like-minded people to go to find the tools, ideas and inspiration necessary to take intentional action with their life.

 There are three key parts to the site.
 First, I post articles each week on topics like travel, investments, Social Security, housing, hobbies, mini-retirements, estate planning, creating retirement income and finding personal fulfillment.
 Sign up for our Retirement Toolkit and I’ll automatically deliver those articles to your Inbox each week.